 I am interested in how people communicate.
 Words are powerful tools and deserve careful use, but language usage changes constantly.
-For formal writing and editing I like the plain style, and I am contrarily fascinated by gobbledegook.
-But because I’ve had love affairs with various kinds of writing, from science writing and travel writing to fiction and poetry, I’m interested in all styles and in the countless ways we express our ideas.
+For formal writing I like the plain style, but because I’ve had love affairs with various kinds of writing, from science writing and travel writing to fiction and poetry, I’m interested in all styles and in the countless ways we express our ideas.

 You can e-mail me at stan @ stancarey.com if you want something written, edited, or proofread, or if you want to say hello.
 There’s more information on my editing website.
 I get a lot of questions about grammar – too many to make a habit of answering them, though I do so when I can.

-I write a regular column about language for Macmillan Dictionary Blog.
-I’ve written for ELT Journal, The Fortnightly Review, Emphasis writing consultancy, Culch.ie and the Visual Thesaurus.
-You can also find me on Twitter, Google+ and Tumblr (more profiles to come).
+Sentence first began as a pet project but took on a life of its own, receiving favourable mention in the Economist, Atlantic, Guardian, Baltimore Sun, Telegraph, TIME, and elsewhere.
+I write a regular column for Macmillan Dictionary Blog, and have written for ELT Journal, The Fortnightly Review, Emphasis writing consultancy, Culch.ie and the Visual Thesaurus.
+You can also find me on Twitter, Google+ and Tumblr.

 Blog comments are welcome, and are never judged for their grammar.
 (I’m in editor mode only when editing, and even then I’m not judgemental.)
 Unless otherwise stated, all writing and photography are © Stan Carey.
 Thank you for visiting.